-This complex 18-month renovation involved moving an existing heritage wood structure, abating the lead and asbestos, removing contaminated soil, pouring a new foundation, and then moving the wood structure back into place.
-The PCL team completed the 122-ton move in just three hours.
+This complex 18-month historic renovation involved moving an existing heritage wood structure, abating the lead and asbestos, removing contaminated soil, pouring a new foundation, and then moving the wood structure back into place.
+The PCL Special Projects division completed the 122-ton move in just three hours.

 This 1913 building has now been transformed into a modern, sustainable firehall, complete with a seismic upgrade to a post-disaster facility, geothermal heating, a three-truck apparatus bay, and a public community room.
 Heritage elements include fir sash windows and knee braces, as well the original brass pole and tin-paneled ceiling.
 The hose tower, originally used as a crow’s nest for smoke watch across Vancouver, was retained.